-- Determined if you are eligible to use GI Bill benefits to offset program expenses.
+- Determine if you are eligible to use GI Bill benefits to offset program expenses.

-- Contact Student Veterans Services to inform them of your intent to study abroad and review the resources provided.
+- Contact Student Veteran Services to inform them of your intent to study abroad and review the resources provided.

 - Complete a Foreign Course Approval Form (FCAF) with your Education Abroad Program Coordinator.